This articles serves as a guide to unit testing Vue components.

 After the import

-statements, there is a describe
+statements, there's a describe

-block which defines a unit test suite.
+block that defines a unit test suite.

 Within a unit test file, there can be multiple describe